 I was hooked.

-Years later, while working in New York in the fine art world of Upper East Side New York and as an interior designer for a Boston commercial architecture firm, friends and family requested help with their small business websites, print materials and other creative pursuits.
+As my design career took off in the fine art world of Upper East Side New York and at a commercial architecture firm in Boston, friends and family requested help with their small business websites, print materials and other creative pursuits.
 Eventually I turned to graphic design and website development freelancing full-time.

-Over time I realized that small business owners often based branding decisions on their own personal preferences — their favorite colors, or a competitor’s website that they think looks cool.
-Brands have the power to build credibility, loyalty, recognition, and to drive sales — but they have to be planned properly.
-Brands need to resonate with potential customers and clients, attracting the right people so that businesses can provide solutions to customers’ deepest problems.
+I soon realized that small business owners often based branding decisions on their own personal preferences — their favorite colors, or a competitor’s website that they think looks cool — and organizations I worked with had boards and committees with SO many differing opinions!

-My clients didn’t want to have to learn any of this — they needed someone to partner with them in building their brand and their marketing strategy, to walk them through a process that wouldn’t overwhelm them or take ages to complete.
+My clients didn’t have the time or inclination to learn any of this — they needed someone to partner with them in building their brand, to walk them through a process that wouldn’t overwhelm them or take ages to complete.

 Creative Concierge was born.

-Creative Concierge is proudly based in Raleigh, North Carolina, but we work with clients nationwide.
+Creative Concierge is proudly based in Raleigh, North Carolina, but we work with clients worldwide.